craftcms/stripe/README.md

 This plugin requires Craft CMS 5.1.0 or later, and a Stripe account with access to developer features.

 > [!TIP]
-> Transitioning from Commerce 4.x?
+> Transitioning from Craft Commerce 4.x?
 Check out the dedicated [migration](#migrating-from-commerce) section.

 ## Installation